How to Service and Maintain

 If the pressure needs adjustment there is a small screw on the side of the fuel pump that can be turned to adjust the fuel pressure

 delivered to the nozzle.
 You only need minute adjustments to bring it to 145 PSI so take it easy when performing this.
-You'll need to do this while
+You'll need to do this while the

-way it's time for some higher level service.
+time for some higher level service.
 You'll need to refer to the service manual or have it dealt with by a professional at that point.

 Your Aqua-Hot system needs to have adequate voltage present.
 If the voltage is low your burner motor will run slow.
-If that happens
+If that happens you

-voltage between 11.5 and 14.0 volts DC.
+between 11.5 and 14.0 volts DC.

 Any flame requires both air and fuel in order to burn.
 To have a clean burning flame you need to have the proper ratio of air to fuel.

 Your Aqua-Hot diesel burner is no different.
 The air intake tube attaches to the base of the burner.
 The base includes a baffle that can be rotated to